EthanGilles/job-scraper/README.md

 # Job Scraper
+Assignment for CSCI 5020: Fundementals of Network Engineering at the University of Colorado Boulder Network Engineering Masters.

 job-scraper.py is an automated job alert script that scrapes multiple company career pages new engineering-related roles and sends you an email notification when new jobs appear.